Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection

 It might be the case that, while such an incorrect increment in thrust vector is being executed and the quadrotor is rotating, a difference with the expected acceleration is already measured, and subsequent increments correct the thrust increment such that it will give the desired acceleration.
 It will depend for a large part on the cutoff frequency of the measurement filter if this will be fast enough.
 If the cutoff frequency of the filter is low, the delay may make the rejection of this disturbance too slow.

 To assess whether the linearization is accurate enough for large acceleration changes, an experiment is devised.
 In this experiment, from a hover initial condition, the quadrotor is commanded an acceleration of (0,4,0) m/s$^2$ for half a second, and then (0,-4,0) m/s$^2$ for another half second.
 This way, it will go from accelerating in one direction, to accelerating in the other direction, resulting in a large acceleration change.
-The maneuver takes place in the Y-axis, but we expect considerable response differences in the Z-axis.
+The maneuver takes place in the Y-axis, but considerable response differences in the Z-axis are expected.